Chisel Jersey Apple

-History: Chisel Jersey is believed to have originated in Martock, England in the 1800s where it spread little outside the immediate area for about a century.
-During the mid-1900s, this apple became quite popular in commercial cider orchards although it has lost some of that renown today.
+History: Chisel Jersey is believed to have originated in Martock, England in the 1800s.
+It spread little outside the immediate area for about a century but during the mid-1900s this apple became quite popular in commercial cider orchards.
+It has, however, lost some of that renown today despite being an excellent cider apple.

 Why We Grow It: With small, green fruit featuring a striped red flush, this bittersweet cider apple is highly recommended in England as well as in Canada.
 It is high in tannins and sugars but low in malic acid and makes a great cider apple.